bezabu/bb-gp-pp4-part/README.md

 ### Validator Testing

-- All pages, including logged in content pass through the W3 Markup Validation Service
+- All pages, including logged in content pass through the W3C Markup Validation Service with no errors

+- CSS passes through the W3C CSS Validation Service with no errors

+- Javascript passes through JSHint with no errors

+- When using the WebAIM Web Accessibility Evaluation Tool, 1 error was given for aria labels.
+I fixed this by moving the role="menu" attribute to the parent div of the two menu items.

 ### Unfixed Bugs